Favorite Teachers

 met Egusa in Taiwan in the 1980s, where he was a visiting

 professor.
-While outwardly formal looking and serious, I
+While outwardly serious looking, I knew

-knew something was up when he rescued us from a boring family dinners to sneak off and play arcade games.
+something was up when he rescued us from a boring family dinners to sneak off

 While